MODFLOW-USGS/modflow6/DEVELOPER.md

 pytest -v test_z02_testmodels_mf5to6.py
 ```

-You should execute the test suites before submitting a PR to github.
+You should execute the test suites before submitting a PR to Github.

-All the tests are executed on our Continuous Integration infrastructure and a PR could only be merged once the tests pass.
+All the tests are executed on our Continuous Integration infrastructure and a pull request can only be merged once all tests pass.

-- Github Actions CI fails if any of the test suites described above fails.